 The Ain-e-Akbari (life chronicles of the emperor Akbar written by Abul Fazl) suggests that Korma was created in the royal kitchens of Akbar the great, and though Korma is not one of the 30 recipes mentioned in the Ain-e-Akbari (Akbarnama), it is safe to assume that its cooking method and ingredients have remained the same for more than 500 years.

-The Indian korma was always white to symbolize purity and the divine nature of the Emperor, but the British version is typically colored yellow.
+The Indian version of this dish was always white to symbolize purity and the divine nature of the Emperor, but the British version is typically colored yellow.

 As noted in a fantastic article on dawn.com, the history of chicken korma is inextricably tied to the royal Moghul court of India.